Spokane’s Best Neighborhoods -

 South Perry’s neighborhood center is generally from about 8th Avenue up to about 11th along Perry Street.
 Pubs, little shops, eateries, and an energetic, active street environment greet the visitor upon entry.
 Particularly during summer evenings, the South Perry Neighborhood center is bustling with energy.
 City of Spokane boosters trumpet South Perry as an economic development victory, and rightfully so, and it's investments in the neighborhood center that have proved most significant to revitalizing the neighborhood.

 South Perry’s boundaries are mostly quite subtle.
 Along the peripheries of the neighborhood, it would be easy to argue whether or not you’re actually in it.
-Along Perry’s southern flanks the neighborhood transitions into the east end of downtown, it is here you will find some of Spokane’s most hidden residential areas, particularly overlooking the cliffs above Liberty Park.
+Along Perry’s northern flanks the neighborhood transitions into the east end of downtown, it is here you will find some of Spokane’s most hidden residential areas, particularly overlooking the cliffs above Liberty Park.

 A Front Door